 DynamoDB Connector

-The DynamoDB Connector allows you to ingest historical and change stream data from Amazon DynamoDB to Tinybird.
+Use the DynamoDB Connector to ingest historical and change stream data from Amazon DynamoDB to Tinybird.

 The DynamoDB Connector is fully managed and requires no additional tooling.
-Connect Tinybird to DynamoDB, choose your tables, and Tinybird will keep in sync with DynamoDB.
+Connect Tinybird to DynamoDB, select your tables, and Tinybird keeps in sync with DynamoDB.

-• Easy to use.
-Connect to your DynamoDB tables and start ingesting data in minutes.
+• Connect to your DynamoDB tables and start ingesting data in minutes.

-• SQL-based.
-Using nothing but SQL, query your DynamoDB data and enrich it with dimensions from your streaming data, warehouse, or files.
+• Query your DynamoDB data using SQL and enrich it with dimensions from your streaming data, warehouse, or files.

 The DynamoDB Connector requires certain permissions to access your tables.
 The IAM Role needs the following permissions: